DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Selector('ul').find('label').parent('div.someClass')
 ```

 Finds all `ul` elements on page.
-Then in each found `ul` element finds `label` elements.
+Then, in each found `ul` element finds `label` elements.
-Then for each `label` element finds parent that matches `div.someClass` selector.
+Then, for each `label` element finds a parent that matches the `div.someClass` selector.

 ------

-Like in jQuery, if you request a property of the matching set or try evaluate a snapshot it returns values for the first element in the set:
+Like in jQuery, if you request a property of the matching set or try evaluate
+a snapshot, it returns values for the first element in the set.

 ```js
 // Returns id of the first element in the set